near/near-sdk-rs/near-sdk-sim/README.md

 # Getting started

+This section will guide you through our suggested approach to adding simulation tests to your project.
+Want an example?
+Check out the [Fungible Token Example](https://github.com/near/near-sdk-rs/tree/master/examples/fungible-token).

 ## Dependency versions

 Currently this crate depends on a the GitHub repo of [nearcore](https://github.com/near/nearcore), so this crate must be a git dependency too.
 Furthermore, this crate's dependencies conflict with building the Wasm smart contract, so you must add it under the following: